Marking Place Through Petroglyphs at Lava Beds National Monument

 Petroglyphs appear at openings in the earth, such as caves or collapsed lava tubes.
 However, they appear in many other places; they are created by removing part of a rock surface by incising, picking, carving, or carving abrading, as a form of rock art.
 The meaning of petroglyphs is poorly understood and contested.
 Symbolically, it connects to the underworld and the spirits that live there.
 In the Mt.
 Shasta region, caves and lava tubes are covered with painted symbols and patterns at Lava Beds National Monument, California.
 Big Painted, Symbol Bridge Caves, and Fern Cave are the most popular.

 Lava Beds National Monument rests on the Modoc Plateau, formed thousands of years ago by basaltic lava and liquid rocks.
 Lava tubes are standard in areas of active volcanoes, and the longest is almost seven thousand feet long.
+It is rumored this is the location of subterranean dwellers; the lava tubes supposedly connect most of the west coast together and navigating them is very easy.

 The Purpose of Petroglyphs